limkokhole/IP-Classes/README.md

 # IP-Classes
 Enter an IP address and it tells you what class it belongs to.
 Includes localhost, private (RFC 1918), and Apipa addresses.

 Note that IPv4 addresses classes really don't exist anymore, and have been deprecated in 1993.
-[See here](https://networkengineering.stackexchange.com/questions/19840/does-cidr-really-do-away-with-ip-address-classes)
+[See here](https://networkengineering.stackexchange.com/questions/19840/does-cidr-really-do-away-with-ip-address-classes) and [here](https://networkengineering.stackexchange.com/questions/25320/which-ip-class-do-isps-use)

 ### Usage: